 Please be advised withdrawing before the VW date does not result in a fee refund, see:

-The University is closed for holidays on:
+The dates the University is closed for holidays:

 All work submitted must be either typed or text processed and you may be asked for photo I.D. when writing tests.